I know. I get it.

 There, they will give you the form you need to fill out with the vet and direct you to a USDA approved vet in your area.

 At the vet, you’ll have to have your pet get a rabies shot at least 60 days before traveling.
 Then within 10 days of traveling you’ll have to go back to the vet and have the dog receive about 4-5 more shots including a parasite treatment.
 You can see specifically what vaccinations your dog or other pet will need to enter Ecuador, just check out BlueBuffalo’s YouTube channel.
+The information is usually in your vet’s About page on their website as well.

 With the vaccination forms signed by the vet you’ll need to get them notarized and then stamped by the APHIS office, the APHIS certification will cost around $123 per dog.